 As we have discussed, the signal reflected from a DUT has both magnitude and phase.
 This is because the impedance of the device has both a resistive and a reactive term of the form r+jx.
 We refer to the r as the real or resistive term, while we call x the imaginary or reactive term.
 The j, which we sometimes denote as i, is an imaginary number.

 It is the square root of –1.
-If x is positive, the impedance is inductive; if x is negative, the impedance is capacitive.
+If xis positive, the impedance is inductive; if x is negative, the impedance is capacitive.

 The size and polarity of the reactive component x is important in impedance matching.
 The best match to a complex impedance is the complex conjugate.
-This complex-sounding term simply means an impedance with the same value of r and x, but with x of opposite polarity.
+This complex-sounding term simply means an impedance with the same value of rand x, but with x of opposite polarity.